This report addresses three fundamental decisions that face a prospective purchaser:

 If the sale and purchase agreement is silent as to the allocation of the price, a simple pro rata allocation between the various assets purchased, on the basis of their respective market values, is usually accepted.

 It may be possible to structure the acquisition of a New Zealand investment in such a way as to reduce the amount of goodwill that is acquired.
-Given that certain intangible assets can be depreciated in New Zealand (see later in this chapter), a sale and purchase agreement could apportion part of the acquisition price to certain depreciable intangible assets, rather than non-depreciable goodwill.
+Given that certain intangible assets can be depreciated in New Zealand (see later in this report), a sale and purchase agreement could apportion part of the acquisition price to certain depreciable intangible assets, rather than non-depreciable goodwill.

-Most tangible assets may be depreciated for income tax purposes, the major exception being land and, more recently, buildings (see below).
+Most tangible assets may be depreciated for income tax purposes, the major exceptions being land and, more recently, buildings (see below).
 Rates of depreciation vary depending on the asset.
 Taxpayers are free to depreciate their assets on either a straight-line or diminishing-value basis.

 The 20 percent loading (uplift in depreciation rates), which formerly applied to acquired assets (excluding buildings and secondhand imported vehicles), ceased to apply to all items of depreciable property acquired, or in respect of which a binding contract is entered into, on or after 21 May 2010.
-In addition, as of the 2011-12 income year, no depreciation can be claimed on buildings with an estimated useful life of 50 years or more.
-(Building owners can continue to depreciate 15 percent of the building’s adjusted tax value at 2 percent per annum where all items of building fit-out, at the time the building was acquired, have historically been depreciated as part of the building.)
+In addition, as of the 2011–12 income year, no depreciation can be claimed on buildings with an estimated useful life of 50 years or more.
+(Building owners can continue to depreciate 15 percent of the building’s adjusted tax value at 2 percent per year where all items of building fit-out, at the time the building was acquired, have historically been depreciated as part of the building.)

 As of 21 May 2010, capital contributions toward depreciable property must be treated by the recipient as income spread evenly over 10 years or as a reduction in the depreciation base of the asset to which the contribution relates.
 (Examples include capital contributions payable to utilities providers by businesses to connect to a network.)